Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Scope and Background

 \subsection{Optimization under Uncertainty}

 To address uncertainty, a broad set of stochastic optimization paradigms has been developed to incorporate uncertainty directly into CEMs.
 The three dominant frameworks are SP, RO, and DRO.
 These methods are valued for their flexibility in representing uncertainty while often admitting tractable reformulations \citep{RoaldEtal2023_survey}.
 Stochastic program is a popular method that assumes perfect knowledge of distributions governing the stochastic parameters.
-In practice, uncertainty is represented by a finite set of discrete scenarios, and the model optimizes the expected value of costs across these realizations \citep{Birge_book2011_SP}.
-Investment decisions are typically mde in stages: in a two-stage SP, the first stage specifies investment choices while the second stage allows for operational adjustments once uncertainty is realized.
-Multi-stage SP extends this logic across multiple decision epochs.
+In practice, uncertainty is represented by a finite set of discrete scenarios, and the model optimizes the expected value of costs across these realizations \citep{Birge_book2011_SP}. {In its basic two-stage form, investment decisions are made before uncertainty is realized, while operational decisions adapt afterward.
+Multistage SP extends this to multiple decision epochs represented by a scenario tree, with nonanticipativity constraints ensuring that decisions depend only on the information available at each state \citep{Ding2017_TPS_PG_GTEP}.
+More advanced variants introduce intermediate levels of adaptability \citep{Basciftci2024_MSOM_GEP} or relax the assumption that uncertainty is exogenous, independent of the investment decisions \citep{Zhan2016_TPS_GEP}. }

-Robust optimization addresses situations where the underlying distribution cannot be reliably estimated due to insufficient or noisy data.
-Instead of \textit{scenarios}, RO defines an \textit{uncertainty set}, often a bounded convex set, within which all realizations are considered plausible.
+Robust optimization addresses situations where the underlying distribution cannot be reliably estimated due to insufficient or noisy data, {or when protection against adverse realizations is more important than their probability of occurrence}.
+Instead of \textit{scenarios}, RO defines an \textit{uncertainty set}, often a bounded convex set, within which all realizations are considered plausible {\citep{Bertsimas2011}}.
 The model then safeguards against the worst-case realization(s) in the uncertainty set.
 Commonly used sets include box (i.e., interval), budget, ellipsoidal, and polyhedral \citep{RoaldEtal2023_survey, Sun2021_book_RO}.
 Adaptive or two-stage RO allows limited recourse actions after uncertainty realization, whereas multistage RO determines investment decisions across multiple time epochs.